pixyj/feel/django-server/load_tests/results.md

 #### Random thoughts:

 * Damn, Python is slow.
 I'm tempted to learn Elixir!
-But it will be a few months before I become as productive.
+But it will be a few months (years?) before I become as productive as I'm with Python.

 * Should I switch to MySQL because it has better tooling and more hosting options?
 The only PostgreSQL-specific thing I'm using is `JSONField` from `django.contrib.postgres`.